MoonLightOri/my-own-modded-DRG-difficulties/Interstellar/WIP Interstellar Features (b40).md

 - (new) Breeder type enemies (except for Battle Blimp) have lowered Freeze temp.
 - (new) Patrol Bot enemies have lower freeze temp.
 Rival Turrets spawn count in Encounters sabotage mission type is reduced by 50%.
 - (new) Added x1.2 NitraMultiplier on specific mission type (Length:Complexity) Mining 2:1, DeepScan 1:2, and Sabotage 2:2.
 Sabotage 2:1, Elimination 2:2, Elimination 3:3 gains x1.55/x1.35/x1.1 instead.
 The reason behind this is these specific mission type has significantly way lower Nitra generation than the only slightly longer or bigger missions, which can cause Attrition issue very fast (especially in sabotage with stationary and swarm).
 - (new) Lower player scaling will have some change to the existing enemies to make playing easier, especially in 1-2p setting.
 Such as: Increase Player Light Intensity by 50% (25% if 3-4p setting) if Scout doesn't present.
-Spitscreen Infector has -33.3% Time Dilation.
 Barrager type enemies MaxSpawnCount reduced to 0, and they gain signficantly less SpawnAmountModifier than before, (1p setting only) their HP stats is reduced to be the same as Spitballer's and gain 100% weakness to fire like Spitballer.
 Bulk type enemies are banned during 1p defensive objective.
 Shockers have added NoSpawnWithin in 1/2p setting, and have spawncount significantly reduced in 1p setting.
 Escort during Heartstone phase on 1p setting, Doretta gains +40% resistance.
 - (new) Added NitraMultiplier for Deep Dive Secondary with values: +25% on Eggs, +20% on Black Box and Dread Cocoon, +10% on Deep Scan and Morkite Well, unchanged in Mini-Mules and Morkite.
 This value is also compatible with current Main objective if they have nitra multiplier support, calculated multiplicatively.
 - (new) Added Elimination and Caretaker with wave functionality (via Wave Spawner), so now you can uninstall Elim and Caretaker with waves mod since we have them in my difficulty with better balance.